wesley84/code-snippets/databricks-mcp-tool/README.md

 # Databricks MCP Tool

 ## Overview
-This tool provides a server interface for interacting with Databricks Unity Catalog through the Model Control Plane (MCP) protocol.
+This tool provides a server interface for interacting with Databricks Unity Catalog through the Model Context Protocol (MCP).
 It allows AI assistants and other applications to query Databricks metadata and explore data assets programmatically.

 ## Features
 - **Unity Catalog Exploration**: Query catalogs, schemas, and tables in your Databricks workspace
-- **MCP Protocol Support**: Implements the Model Control Plane protocol for AI assistant integration
+- **MCP Protocol Support**: Implements the Model Context Protocol for AI assistant integration
 - **Multiple Transport Options**: Supports both stdio and Server-Sent Events (SSE) transports
 - **Environment Variable Configuration**: Easily configure with environment variables or direct parameters